travlr-archived/CodeDepot/README.md

 * Architecturally inspired by [Flow Based Programming](http://en.wikipedia.org/wiki/Flow-based_programming), a computational system created by
   J. Paul Morrison at IBM in the early 1970's.[1]
 * Will reduce software development time-to-market by a possible factor of a hundredfold.
 * Utilizes components of software that are virtual black boxes.
-Only concerns are the inputs and outputs.
+Only concerns are the connection of inputs and outputs, but only for components that have not already been submitted to the system.
 * Atomic components are comprised of snippets of code that only do one thing and do it well.
 * Atomic components are combined to form composite components
 * Components are connected dynamically at runtime, or statically.. as needed
     * Connections of components can be assembled or dissassembled in realtime
 * Once a component is created, it never has to be written or connected again.. forever!
+Yes, forever in the literal sense!
     * Distributed Database
 * The creation of new software will never need to concern itself with what has been created before, it just merely connects to it.